-Google Maps is a great way for you to increase your nonprofit’s general visibility on the internet, especially when you want to improve your nonprofit's presence on search engines. but it is also the first step to quickly gain local visibility in case anyone is interested in supporting and joining your organization.
+Google Maps is a great way for you to increase your nonprofit’s general visibility on the internet, especially when you want to improve your nonprofit's usage of communication tools.
+But, it is also the first step to quickly gain local visibility in case anyone is interested in supporting and joining your organization.

 Today, many businesses and companies are using this tool.
 However, nonprofits have not yet begun to tap into this resource.

 Discover with us how to create a listing on Google Maps for your nonprofit, to maximize your organization's online visibility: